Folium Systems

 Receipt design

-Create proof receipts with source, scope, date, permission, evidence class, citation target, and boundary.
+Create proof records with source, scope, date, permission, evidence class, citation target, and boundary.

 04